Umdolphin/Resume/README.md

 ## Extracurricular Activities

+### **▶Teaching about statistic understanding and R programming**
+- Period: Nov.
+2021 ~ Jan.
+2022
+- Education target: Gachon University Ph.D in health policy & management
+- Content: Taught Basic statistical knowledge, how to use R, visualization, and practical exercises using actual data.

 ### **▶Participation in NLP and MLOPS studies with students from other graduate school labs**
 - Period: Mar.
 2021 ~ Dec.
 2021
 - Content: Presentations, Q&A, and practical exercises for each week on the above topics.